 You can make a request if all of the following apply:

-- HMRC haven’t used tax information provided to them, eg about a change of income or job
+- HMRC haven’t used tax information provided to them, for example about a change of income or job

 - HMRC told you about the arrears more than 12 months after the end of the tax year in which they received your information